hyperboly/blog.hyperboly.net/content/posts/notes/x86-registers.md

 You've heard of RAM, or random access memory, but you probably haven't heard of registers.
 Registers are the fastest accessible memory spaces that your programs can access, but because they're so small they are reserved for special usecases.
 Your RAM could be used for cache, browser stuff, and your display server.
-These processes don't need to be the fastest thing in the world, but it does need to be faster than disk because no one's waiting 10 minutes for a browser to load (... snap).
+These processes don't need to be the fastest thing in the world, but it does need to be faster than disk because no one's waiting 10 minutes for a browser to load (... snap packages).
 So registers are reserved for specific things such as defining addresses on the stack, or saving a return address to return back to `main` because another function is occupying the stack frame.

 ## Architectures